Treating Depression Without Medication Is Possible

 Traditional treatment for clinical depression

 Conventional treatment for clinical depression may involve therapy, medications, or a combination of the two.
 Many anti-depressant medications on the market have been proven effective at helping those with clinical depression find an emotional baseline that allows them to reengage with their lives.
-Before choosing a medication, consult a licensed medical doctor like a psychiatrist or primary care physician.
+You can find a doctor, such as a psychiatrist or primary care physician, to discuss whether medication might be right for you.

 For many, therapy can be as effective as medication.
 Whether you're experiencing depression due to a physical-chemical imbalance, an emotional concern, or another reason, therapy can be effective.
 In counseling, you can open up to someone in a controlled setting without judgment.
 There may sometimes be a stigma surrounding depression, so it can be valuable to talk about it with a professional who understands to discuss any feelings of insecurity, shame, or discomfort.